SGD with Coordinate Sampling: Theory and Practice: Main Theoretical Results

-\begin{remark}[Rates] The optimal convergence rate in Theorem \ref{th:non_as_bound} is of order $O(1/t)$, obtained with $\alpha=1$ under the condition $ \mu \beta \gamma>2$.
-Such rate matches optimal asymptotic minimax rate for stochastic approximation \cite{agarwal2012information} and recovers the rate of \cite{ajalloeian2020analysis} for SGD with biased gradients.
+\begin{my_remark}[Rates] The optimal convergence rate in Theorem \ref{th:non_as_bound} is of order $O(1/t)$, obtained with $\alpha=1$ under the condition $ \mu \beta \gamma>2$.
+Such rate matches optimal asymptotic minimax rate for stochastic approximation \citep{agarwal2012information} and recovers the rate of \citep{ajalloeian2020analysis} for SGD with biased gradients. \end{my_remark}